An Open Letter to John Alexander MP

 Show the real lives of people with disability

 Not sure what words to use?
 Start by finding out what words a person with disability likes other people to use.
-Not everyone who has a disability likes the same words.
+Not everyone who has lives with disability likes the same words.
 As a general rule, we use “person-first” language because it is the language used in the United Nations Convention on the Rights of Persons with Disabilities.

-Use photos that have real people with a disability in them, represented authentically and inclusively; show their faces, show people doing the ‘everyday’ in inclusive environments, create your own contemporary photo stock.
+Use photos that have real people with disability in them, represented authentically and inclusively; show their faces, show people doing the ‘everyday’ in inclusive environments, create your own contemporary photo stock.

-As Member for Bennelong what a great opportunity and responsibility you have to include people with disability in all that you do.
+As Member for Bennelong what a great opportunity and responsibility, you have to include people with disability in all that you do.
 Follow these tips and you can contribute to making not only Bennelong but all of Australia more respectful, inclusive and welcoming.

 Want to know more?
 We would be happy to work with you – don’t hesitate to contact us, we have plenty of attitude to share.